Women’s Ashes 2023: England vs Australia fixtures, format and TV channel for next match

 Live coverage

-Every match of the Women’s Ashes series is being broadcast live on Sky Sports, on its Cricket and Main Event channels, apart from the first T20 International on July 1 which will be on BBC Two and BBC iPlayer
+Every match of the Women’s Ashes series is being broadcast live on Sky Sports, on its Cricket and Main Event channels, apart from the first T20 International on July 1 which was on BBC Two and BBC iPlayer

 Sky’s pundits include Nick Knight, Isa Guha, Mel Jones, Simon Doull, Mark Butcher, Charlotte Edwards, Lydia Greenway, Lauren Winfield-Hill and Charles Dagnall.